38 Eastwood Drive, Suite 401

 In 2017 alone, about 1 in 5 clicks on adverts were fraudulent, with the number slowly increasing every month.
 Not only does click-fraud drive up advertising costs for businesses; it also skews campaign performance data, altering decisions a company makes on whether keywords are in their sweet spot, or if they need to kill a campaign completely.

 As recently reported, many businesses are moving their advertising dollars away from digital campaigns, like P&G who cut their digital spending by $200 million last year.
 The company’s ad dollars were pulled back from a long list of digital channels, including reduced spending with “several big digital players” by 20% to 50% last year .

 These enterprise-level businesses are slashing digital budgets due to the feeling that they’re wasting money on their campaigns, and they no doubt have agencies handling this business for them.
 So then how are small to medium size businesses expected to detect fraud, identify and avoid low quality publishers to avoid placing their ads on, and control every dollar of their digital budgets by themselves?

-Sounds quite laborious and resource-intensive., something many SMBs don’t have.
-Which leads us to the conclusion that a well-balanced, multi-channel approach is a great way to make sure a large portion of your advertising budget is spent on safe media outlets, like radio, television and outdoor campaigns.
+Sounds quite laborious and resource-intensive, something many SMBs don’t have.
+In conclusion, a well-balanced, multi-channel approach is a great way to ensure you allocate a large portion of your advertising budget to safe media outlets, like radio, television and outdoor campaigns.

 Check out these other posts about the benefits of using a multi-channel approach including radio, TV and other traditional forms of media in your advertising campaigns.